Table of Contents

-Gastroparesis (say: “gast-roe-par-EE-sus”) is a disorder that happens when your stomach muscles don’t work properly.
+Gastroparesis is a disorder involving your stomach muscles.
 It is sometimes called “delayed gastric emptying.”
 Normally, after you swallow food, your stomach muscles begin squeezing and tightening.
-(These movements are called contractions.)
+These movements are called contractions.
 This crushes the food and moves it into the small intestine to continue the digestive process.
 If you have gastroparesis, your stomach muscles don’t contract properly.
 This can delay or prevent the process of crushing the food and sending it to the small intestine.

 Symptoms of gastroparesis can be mild or severe, and may include:

-- Some medicines, such as certain pain medicines, antidepressants and others
+- Certain medicines.
+This includes certain pain medicines, antidepressants and others.

-- Surgery on the esophagus (the tube the runs from the mouth to the stomach), the stomach or the upper small intestine
+- Surgery on the esophagus (the tube that runs from the mouth to the stomach), the stomach or the upper small intestine.

-- Radiation of the chest or stomach area for cancer treatment
+- Radiation of the chest or stomach for cancer treatment.

-- Rarely, viral infections such as the flu
+- Viral infections such as the flu (this is rare).

-- Upper endoscopy.
+- Upper endoscopy (EGD).
 Your doctor uses a flexible tube with a light at the end to look inside your throat, your esophagus and into your stomach.
-You will probably be given a sedative drug to make you more relaxed and comfortable during this test.
-Your throat will also be numbed, so you shouldn’t feel any pain.
+You will probably be given medicine to relax you during the test.
+Your throat also will be numbed so that you don’t feel pain.

 - Gastric emptying ultrasound.
 This test uses sound waves to look at the organs in your abdomen (your gallbladder, liver and pancreas) so your doctor can check for signs of problems.

 - Barium X-ray.
-When your stomach is mostly empty, you drink a liquid that contains a small amount of barium.
-The doctor can watch the barium liquid travel through your body on an X-ray machine, in order to figure out where the problem is occurring.
+When your stomach is mostly empty, you drink a liquid that contains a small, safe amount of the chemical barium.
+The doctor can watch the barium travel through your body during an X-ray.
+This helps your doctor figure out where the problem is occurring.

 - Gastric emptying studies.
-For these studies, you’ll eat or drink something that contains a small amount of radioactive material.
+For these studies, you’ll eat or drink something that contains a small, safe amount of radioactive material.
 A scanner is able to pick up signals from the radioactive material.
-This scanner keeps track of how long it takes your stomach to empty completely.
-Or, your breath may be tested for the radioactive material to measure how fast your stomach is emptying.
+This scanner tracks how long it takes your stomach to empty.
+Your breath may be tested for the radioactive material to measure how fast your stomach is emptying.